 AUTONOMOUS VEHICLE URBANISM

-A series of urban analyses and planning strategies for integrating architecture, AV technology, and Pittsburgh
+A series of urban analyses and planning strategies for integrating Autonomous Vehicle technology into Pittsburgh’s architecture & landscape.

-Speculations of autonomous vehicle futures question if these technological developments will totally transform urban landscapes as nothing since the automobile itself, or merely resolve current logistical issues with intelligent and networked infrastructure.
-While the magnitude is in question, change is assured.
-This speculative investigation of AV Urbanism attempts to explore the potential impacts of AV-technology, good and bad.
-Focused on equity, connectivity, and pedestrian-prioritized access within Transit-Oriented-Development, this proposal attempts to keep people engaged to one another, and to the world they inhabit.
+Speculative futures of an autonomous vehicle enabled city tend to question if AV technology will totally transform urban landscapes, just as the automobile did upon its introduction, or merely resolve current logistical issues with intelligent and networked infrastructure.
+This speculative investigation of an urbanism that must contend with the potential impacts of AV technology, good and bad.
+Focused on equity, connectivity, and pedestrian-prioritized access, this proposal attempts to maintain the social worlds or existing neighborhoods, and keep people engaged to the world they inhabit.

 Autumn 2017 with supervising professor Christine Mondor

-In order to determine potential sites to test AV strategies, an urban analysis of Pittsburgh and the greater metropolitan area to analyze the city's existing transit network of railroads, inclines, light-rail, highways, and busways.
-This analysis determined major roads that maximize the potential catchment area of a city AV network.
+In order to determine potential sites to test AV strategies, an urban analysis of Pittsburgh and the greater metropolitan area was conducted, analyzing the city's existing transit network of railroads, inclines, light-rail, highways, and busways.
+This analysis determined major roads with signficant regional connections, which if enabled for AV-technology would maximize the potential regional impact of an AV network.

 Potential sites of intervention

 Neville bus Ramp - Lateral Transfer

 The MLK Busway is the primary E-W public transit connector from Pittsburgh's downtown to its East End.
 Towards the western end of the Baum-Centre corridor is an existing bus-only ramp connecting the corridor and busway.
 The top of this ramp is currently under-developed, but turning the busway into an AV HOV highway could increase ridership and provide a point of lateral transfer between the E-W busway and the N-S Neville St..

 Ford Motors Bldg - Mode Tranfer